DLiNa/dlina.github.io/_posts/2015-06-25-200-Years-of-Literary-Network-Data.md

 ## Disclaimer

 All results we're presenting here are initial explorations of our corpus of 465 dramatic pieces and the network data we pulled out of the texts.
 Their significance is limited.
-But we do have network data that can be toyed around with, and that is what we are going to do in the course of the next time.
+But we do have network data that can be toyed around with, and that is what we are going to do in the near future.
 We will have to readjust and we will have te recalculate things.
 On that note, always bear in mind to never trust any statistics you didn't forge yourself.
+Right?

 ### Bibliography